How to Become a Medical Biller and Coder near Waterville Kansas

 - Confirm medical insurance benefits for patients and help them with billing questions or concerns

-- Check on patient claims submitted and appeal those that have been denied
+- Follow up on patient claims submitted and appeal any that have been denied

-- Work as a mediator between the medical provider, the insurance carriers and the patients for proper claim settlement
+- Work as an intermediate between the healthcare provider, the insurance carriers and the patients for proper claim settlement

-- Generate and manage Accounts Receivables reports
+- Produce and control Accounts Receivables reports

-- Generate and take care of unpaid patient collections accounts
+- Generate and handle unpaid patient collections accounts

 Medical Biller and Coder Instruction and Certification

 - American Academy of Professional Coders (AAPC).